by Attila Zønn

 “Then the dog move fast, his nose to the ground, toward some bushes.

 “A little rabbit run from the bushes, straight toward our feet.
 My uncle shoot.
-Bang!
-And the rabbit… disappear.
+Boom!
+And the rabbit . . . disappear.
 There is fur and guts all over the place but no rabbit.
 On the ground there was two little ears.
 ‘Mannaggia!’ my uncle say and pick up the ears, lift the lid and put in one basket.

-“This was my first time hunting and I decide I don’t like this hunting.
+“This was my first time hunting and I decide it will never be for me.

-“Off we go again—walk, walk, walk.
+“Off we go again — walk, walk, walk.
 Follow the dog.
 Maybe another hour.
 Then, again, the dog go for the bushes.
 Another rabbit run out.
 My uncle shoot.
 The rabbit fall down but it is still alive.
 It’s rolling on the ground.
 My uncle pick up the rabbit from the back legs.
 It is twitching in his hands.
-My uncle go to a big rock and smash the head of the rabbit against the rock until the rabbit don’t move no more.
+My uncle go to a big rock and smash the head of the rabbit against the rock — fur is flying everywhere — until the rabbit don’t move no more.
 He put the rabbit in the basket.

 “We walk some more for a long time, up this hill and then we must have reach the place where all the rabbits of the world was hiding, because one after the other the dog flush the rabbits from the bushes.
-My uncle shoot, shoot, shoot and I swear to you—I swear to you, I never see him reload!
-It is a shotgun.
+My uncle shoot, shoot, shoot and I swear to you — I swear to you, I never see him reload!
+This cannot be!
+It is a shotgun!
 After two shots he must reload but he shoot forever!